rocktronica/OneFileCMS/readme.markdown

 ## Change Log

+### 3.1.2 thru 3.1.5

+- Added file size limits to the Edit/View page.
+(Some browsers don't like large files in an HTML textarea.
+- Added some data validation to _GET parameters
+- Some misc code cleanup & organization etc.
+- And other misc stuff...

 ### 3.1.1

-	Fixed minor issue with data encoding of file to exit in <textarea>
+- Fixed minor issue with data encoding of file to exit in <textarea>

 ### 3.1